Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Cleaning Coppers.md

 ### **Hazard**: Copper dissolved in liquid

 **Description**: Ingestion of copper salts can lead to the creation of free radicals in the body (which can damage DNA).
+Even ingestion of liquids without copper salts can be unsanitary and unsafe, given that these may not be kept refrigerated and might be quite old etc.

 **Affected People**: Public